maxtoroq/maxtoroq.github.io/XCST/c/_for-each-group.md

 <char count="1">o</char>
 ```

+## The `group-by` Attribute

+Use the `group-by` attribute to specify a member of the item to use as grouping key.

 ## The `group-size` Attribute

 Use the `group-size` attribute to create groups with the same number of items, except for the last group which may have less.
 E.g.: